clue/confgen/README.md

 Documented variables:

-* `target` target path to write the resulting file to
+* `target` target path to write the resulting file to.
+  Can be an abolute or relative path that will be resolved relative to the directory confgen is called in (i.e. not relative to this template file).
 * `chmod` file permissions (decimal) for the target file
 * `reload` command to execute after writing the target file
 * `description` human readable description